NicKAnderson038/css-flexbox/README.md

 #

 3. justify-content: adjusted by main-axis
-So if `flex-direction: row` & `justify-content: center`, then the content would be centered coming from the left.
+So if `flex-direction: row` & `justify-content: center`, then the content would be centered coming from the left ---> center.
 #

 4. align-content